watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/change-launcher-and-home-screen-text/DOCS.md

-To change the launcher or home screen texts based on the current page the user is visiting or another client condition, follow these steps.
+To change the launcher or home screen text elements based on the current page the user is visiting or another client condition, follow these steps.

 1. The first step is to determine what page the user is on.
 How this is done can vary a lot by application and you can customize this however is appropriate for your application but a simple mechanism is to check for a URL parameter.